-Many kids start asking for an allowance in first or second grade, and when they do, there are three main questions to askdecide: when to start, how much, and, should allowance be linked to household chores?
+Many kids start asking for an allowance in first or second grade.
+When they do, there are three main questions you should ask yourself.
+Some of these questions include when to start, how much to give them, and whether the allowance is linked to household chores.

 Time to save

-Similar to allowance, there’s no magic age for when to teach your child about saving – or when to open their first savings account.
-One idea is that it might be time for a savings account when your child has more money in their piggy bank than you feel comfortable with them having access to.
+Similar to setting an allowance, there’s no magic age at which you should start teaching your child about saving or when to open their first savings account.
+Even so, it is wise to open a savings account for your child when he or she has more money in their piggy bank than you feel comfortable leaving around the house.

-A good way to introduce your child to the concept of a bank is to explain that they keep our money safe, — and pay us interest.
-Even younger children will understand the safety and security part, and they can probably understand the concept of how we get paid interest from the loans that banks make to other people and small businesses.
+Kids should also be taught how we get paid interest from the loans that banks make to other people and small businesses.
+But try not to overload them with information.
 A more detailed conversation about how compounding interest works should probably wait until adolescence.